sfeister/sidekick-epics-docs/docs/pi-systemd-softioc-setup.md

 ```

 ### Create new user to manage IOCs
-Note!
-Even though you are about to create a new user in your Linux instance, *stay logged in as your main user, `pi`, for all of the steps in this guide.*
+Note! **Stay logged in as your main user, `pi`, for all of the steps in this guide.**

-#### Create the user `softioc`
+#### Create the new user

 Create a new user called `softioc`.
 This user will be utilized by systemd-softioc, to run your software-based IOCs.
+The systemd-ioc setup script will look for the username `softioc`, so make sure you use that name.

 ```bash
 sudo useradd -m softioc